About Chiang Mai

 • Step into 60 acres of pure magic at The Dhara Dhevi Chiang Mai.
 Expect ornate Thai-colonial suites, serene pools, a world-class spa, and cultural experiences that bring Northern Thailand’s rich heritage to life in a truly unforgettable resort setting.

-• Na Nirand is romantic riverside resort blending Lanna tradition with modern flair.
-With teakwood charm, beamed ceilings, and serene gardens—it's perfect for spa days, weddings, or quiet retreats just steps from Chiang Mai’s buzzing night market and old town.
+• Na Nirand is a romantic riverside resort blending Lanna tradition with modern flair.
+With teak furniture, beamed ceilings, and serene gardens — it's perfect for spa days, weddings, or quiet retreats just steps from Chiang Mai’s buzzing night market and old town.

 • Nestled around a centuries-old Tamarind tree, Tamarind Village is a leafy resort blending sleek comfort with traditional design.
 Enjoy superb breakfast, delicious dinners, and a peaceful escape from Chiang Mai's vibrant city life.